MicrosoftDocs/Viva/Viva/insights/azure-templates/upgrade-synapse.md

 ## Open Azure Cloud Shell

-Login to the Azure Portal, and open Azure Cloud Shell as described in [Overview of Azure Cloud Shell](/azure/cloud-shell/overview).
+Log in to the Azure Portal, and open Azure Cloud Shell as described in [Overview of Azure Cloud Shell](/azure/cloud-shell/overview).

 >[!Note]
 >If this is your first time running Azure Cloud Shell, you will need to select the subscription storage before you are allowed to use Cloud Shell.